infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 	### Common Special Needs:
 - The most common special need was a learning disability (10.4% and 13.7% at any given point).
 Overall, 20.6% of all of the children had learning disabilities over the course of 3 years.
     - Other commonly reported conditions over the 3-year study period included 14.1% of children with emotional disturbance, 12.3% with speech impairment, 2.4% with mental retardation, 2.0% with hearing impairment, 1.3% with autism, and 1.2% with vision impairment.
--   According to a meta analysis on institutionalisation, they found significant physical development detriments in the lives of children in institutions,
+-   According to a meta analysis on institutionalisation[^9], they found significant physical development detriments in the lives of children in institutions,
 	- Dana Johnson and colleagues (Johnson et al., 1992) examined the medical condition of 65  previously institutionalized Romanian children who were adopted to the United States.
 	- They found that only 15% of these children were  considered physically healthy at the time of adoption.
 Convergent evidence for this finding comes from the Romanian children adopted to Canada (Fisher et al., 1997).
 	-  In this sample, 85% of children had a reported medical problem